 I agree with you wholeheartedly Frances.
 You know, if America bails out these idiots, don't you think we should in essence be shareholders?
 You know the banks wouldn't hesitate a second to charge us interest.
 Why then shouldn't we?
 Or perhaps they could use this money to produce an alternative energy vehicle that could be given to every family in this country.
 No more dependency on oil, cleaner environment, and money well spent.
-But just about anything is better than giving away our money to those who will likely never appreciate it anyway.
-And probably just do it again.
+31

-Comment on Sep 27th 2008 at 7:46 pm on the post "The Series End For Blog Cabin...
+30 Comment on Sep 27th 2008 at 7:46 pm on the post "The Series End For Blog Cabin...
 Or Is It?" (http://blog.diynetwork.com/blogcabin/2008/09/26/the-series-end-for-blog-cabin-or-is-it/#comments)

-Given these exchanges, and given the demands made by the audience upon the DIY Network, it would not be surprising to see this audience make the next logical step: compose themselves as a class, recognize the value of their immaterial labor, and demand that they share in the profits made by that network as it sells the audience's attention to advertisers both on television and online.
+Given these exchanges and the demands made by the audience upon the DIY Network, it would not be surprising to see this audience make the next logical step: demand that they share in the profits made by that network as it sells the audience's attention to advertisers both on television and online.
 However, in my view, a situation such as this is missing a key component: leadership.
 Anyone interested in revolutionary change in the political economy of the media would be well-advised to look to the activities of users of Web 2.0 applications for raw material.
-The next step would be to articulate the demands of these users with the broader inequalities of capitalism.
+The next step for any progressive leader would be to articulate the demands of these users with the broader inequalities of capitalism.